dgmiller/portfolio/README.md

 ## Marketing Strategy

 Trying to sell a new product to old customers can be thought of as a Multi-Armed Bandit problem.
-We can solve our dilemma using Thompson Sampling.
+For example, suppose a company has three types customers.
+The company has invested a lot of money in developing a new product and only wants to market the product to the type of customer that has the highest probability of buying it.

+Initially, the company does not know which type of customer is the most likely to buy, so it has to balance two different objectives.
+The first objective is to market to each of the different types of customers to find out who is most likely to buy; this is called exploration.
+The second objective is to market to the type of customer most likely to buy; this is called exploitation.
+The company wants to optimize the exploration-exploitation dilemma.
+A technique known as Thompson Sampling uses the statistical beta distribution and Bayes theorem to solve this problem.

 ```python
 t.testMAB(3,[.3,.5,.7],[.3,.5,.7],niters=80)